Chicken Coop - Hen House

 DIY Plans for a Chicken Coop - Hen House

 ** we'd love to hear about the chicken coop you built.
-Feel free to respond to our blog article and add your plans: Chicken Coops
+Feel free to respond via our feedback page -we may even add your plans: feedback

 Here's a small-mid sized chicken coop from Instructables.
 We like these plans - easy to build.
 I think we would keep the eves open.
 The cupola on the roof is a good idea for ventilation.
 Note the last page where the author has made changes to the plans as listed - removed storage space and made outside area larger.